-If the first two moments are not overcome, a child will experience extreme helplessness; he/she will lived experience him/herself as insecure and uncertain as well as anxious and tense.
-This means pathic lived experiences will overflow into his/her knowing directedness.
-Then he/she remains stuck on a vital-pathic level of lived experiencing, and his/her exploration and emancipation stagnate and, consequently, so does his/her total psychic-spiritual becoming.
-The resulting phenomenon of infantilization indicates that his/her lived experiences appear too childlike (infantile) in comparison with the expected level of pathic/affectivegnostic/cognitive lived experiencing for his/her age, and consequently there is infantile lived experiencing.
+If the first two moments are not overcome, a child lived experiences extreme helplessness; he/she lived experiences him/herself as insecure and uncertain, as well as anxious and tense.
+This means pathic lived experiences flood his/her knowing directedness.
+Then, he/she remains stuck on a vital-pathic level of lived experiencing, and his/her exploration and emancipation stagnate and so does his/her total psychicspiritual becoming.
+The resulting phenomenon of infantilization indicates that his/her lived experiences appear too childlike (infantile) in comparison with the expected level of pathic/affective-gnostic/cognitive lived experiencing for his/her age, and hence, there is infantile lived experiencing.

 The concept of infantile lived experience indicates that a child cannot make the leap from emotional lived experience to a gnostic/cognitive directedness, that he/she cannot distance him/herself from a pathic/affective to a gnostic/cognitive level.
-Infantile lived experience thus indicates a pathic/affective imprisonment or a habitual pathic/affective disposition resulting from needless, excessive feelings of helplessness, insecurity, uncertainty and anxiety.
+Infantile lived experience indicates a pathic/affective imprisonment, or a habitual pathic/affective disposition resulting from needless, excessive feelings of helplessness, insecurity, uncertainty, and anxiety.

-In the following section, child lived experience, as a concern of a psychology of becoming, will be more closely disclosed.
+In the following section, child lived experience, as a concern of a psychology of becoming, is more closely disclosed.